 Kids will love playing tic tac toe while improving their fine motor coordination, direction following and kitchen skills.
-As a therapist I love the fine motor coordination, sustained attention and social skills practice this cookie board game provides.
+Decorate and make these with a friend to encourage social skills, sharing and turn taking.

 1. Here’s what you’ll need

 - 1 Square graham cracker